damiha/Tiny-Chess-Engine/Readme.md

 How fast is it:

-- legal move generation makes it quiet slow.
+- legal move generation makes it quite slow.
 We get around 50k to 80k calls to the static evaluation function per second
 - we can search 4 half moves (+ 4 half moves for the quiescence search) in 15 seconds